Towards Understanding Learning in Neural Networks with Linear Teachers: Proof of Theorem

 \section{Proof of Theorem \ref{thm:Neural Alignment}}

-In this proof we will show that the normalized parameters flow $\hat{\vtheta}_{t} \coloneqq \frac{\vtheta_{t}}{|| \vtheta_{t} ||}$ for $t \geq T_{NAR}$ (where the parameters flow follows gradient flow differential inclusion as defined in \secref{sec:formulation}) converges to a solution in $\gN$ and that the network at convergence is perfectly clustered.
-Under our assumption $\forall t \geq T_{NAR}$ $\hat{\vtheta}_{t} \in \gN$.
+In this proof we will show that the normalized parameters $\hat{\mW}_{t} \coloneqq \frac{\mW_{t}}{|| \mW_{t} ||}$ under gradient flow optimization, converges to a solution in $\gN$ and that the network $N_{\hat{\mW}}$ at convergence is perfectly clustered.
+Under our assumption $\forall t \geq T_{NAR}$ $\hat{\mW}_{t} \in \gN$.
 From the definition of the NAR it's easy to see that the NAR is a closed domain.
-Therefore any limit point of $\hat{\vtheta}_{t}$ is also in the NAR.
-From {Theorem 3.1.} in \cite{ji2020directional} we have that the normalized parameters flow converges.
-To conclude so far, we had shown that $\hat{\vtheta}_{t}$ converges to a point inside the NAR $\gN$.
+Therefore any limit point of $\hat{\mW}_{t}$ is also in the NAR.
+From \citet{ji2020directional} (Theorem 3.1. therein) we have that the normalized parameters flow converges when using gradient flow.
+To conclude so far, we had shown that $\hat{\mW}_{t}$ converges to a point inside the NAR $\gN$.

-We are left with showing that the limit point of $\underset{t \rightarrow \infty}{\lim} \hat{\vtheta}_{t} \coloneqq \hat{\vtheta}_{*}$ has a perfectly clustered form.
+We are left with showing that the limit point of $\underset{t \rightarrow \infty}{\lim} \hat{\mW}_{t} \coloneqq \hat{\mW}_{*}$ has a perfectly clustered form.

-{Theorem A.8.} in \cite{lyu2019gradient} shows that every limit point of $\hat{\vtheta}_{t}$ is along the direction of a KKT point of the following optimization problem:
+\citet{lyu2019gradient} (Theorem A.8. therein) shows that every limit point of $\hat{\mW}_{t}$ is along the direction of a KKT point of the following optimization problem (P):

-where $q_{i}(\vtheta) = y_{i}N_{\vtheta}(\vx_{i})$ is the network margin on the sample point $(y_{i},\vx_{i})$. \footnote{It is not hard to see that given that the solution is in an NAR, then this optimization problem is convex.}
+where $q_{i}(\mW) = y_{i}N_{\mW}(\vx_{i})$ is the network margin on the sample point $(y_{i},\vx_{i})$.\footnote{It is not hard to see that given that the solution is in an NAR, then this optimization problem is convex.}

-We are left with showing that the neurons align in convergence to two directions.
+We are left with showing that at convergence the neurons align in two directions.
 We will use a characterization of the KKT points of \hyperref[KKT problem]{(P)} and show that they are perfectly clustered.
-Since every limit point of the normalized parameters flow is along the direction of a KKT point of \hyperref[KKT problem]{(P)} that would mean $\hat{\vtheta}_{*}$ has a perfectly clustered form.
+Since every limit point of the normalized parameters flow is along the direction of a KKT point of \hyperref[KKT problem]{(P)} that would mean $\hat{\mW}_{*}$ has a perfectly clustered form.

-A feasible point $\vtheta$ of (P) is a KKT point if there exist $\lambda_{1},\dots, \lambda_n \geq 0$ such that: \begin{enumerate} \item $\vtheta - \sum\limits_{i=1}^{n} \lambda_{i}\vh_{i} = 0 $ for some $\vh_{1},\dots,\vh_{n}$ satisfying $\vh_{i} \in \partial^{0}q_{i}(\vtheta)$ \item $\forall i \in [n]: \lambda_{i}(q_{i}(\vtheta)-1)=0$ \end{enumerate}
+A feasible point $\mW$ of (P) is a KKT point if there exist $\lambda_{1},\dots, \lambda_n \geq 0$ such that: \begin{enumerate} \item $\mW - \sum\limits_{i=1}^{n} \lambda_{i}\vh_{i} = 0 $ for some $\vh_{1},\dots,\vh_{n}$ satisfying $\vh_{i} \in \partial^{\circ}q_{i}(\mW)$ \item $\forall i \in [n]: \lambda_{i}(q_{i}(\mW)-1)=0$ \end{enumerate}